-Care organisations have people, not profit, as their raison d' etre and people's welfare as their "product."
-The quality of their work is an important measure of how civilised is our Society.
+Care organisations have people, not profit, as their raison d'etre.
+Their "product" is improved human welfare.
+The quality of the work of care organisations is therefore an important measure of the quality and moral worth of our whole Society.
+It is a measure of how civilised we all are.

-It is therefore strange and noteworthy that most care organisations are profoundly care-less of their own staff, their staffing policies and prevailing attitudes often lagging far behind those of organisations functioning in the commercial sector.
-This is surely contradictory as well as counter-productive and the recent Government paper "Working Together" is therefore a welcome trail-blazer.
+It is noteworthy that many care organisations are traditionally care-less of their own staff, their staffing policies and prevailing attitudes often lagging behind those of organisations functioning in the commercial sector.
+This is surely contradictory as well as counter-productive.